HoYaStudy/Python_Study/docs/pyinstaller.md

   + .ico : Apply that icon to a Windows executable
   + .icns : Apply the icon to the .app bundle on Mac OS X

+### Windows specific options

+* `--uac-admin` : Using this option creates a Manifest which will request elevation upon application restart

 ## References

 * [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/usage.html)